Geminid meteor shower still visible through the weekend: How to see it

-The 2020 Geminid meteor shower is officially past its peak, but it remains active through the weekend with plenty of potential for spotting a shooting star or two or 10.
+The 2020 Geminid meteor shower is officially past its peak, but the show remains active through the weekend with plenty of potential for spotting a shooting star or two or 10.

 The official peak of the Geminids came Sunday night into early Monday.
 It definitely delivered plenty of shooting stars and a few bright, slow fireballs from my frigid, dark-sky location in the Sangre de Cristo mountains in New Mexico.
 But with just a sliver of the moon visible much of this week, there should still be some meteor activity to see.